Responsive vs. Adaptive Design

 • You need to update your code whenever a new device is released

-When To Use Adaptive design?
+When Should You Use Adaptive Design?

 • Existing complex websites that need a mobile version